aquiseb/graphql-go-auth/README.md

 ## Todo
 - [x] Return the auth URL when triggering the mutation (done 2018/06/03)
+- [ ] Better structure validation / errors on login request.
-- [ ] The callback page should be able to respond with some GraphQL data (like isLoggedin for instance)
+- [ ] The callback page should be able to respond with some GraphQL data (like isLoggedin for instance).
+- [ ] Add Facebook authentication